 Sometimes during a 2-D mammogram, the breast tissue can overlap while it is compressed.
 This can make the tissue look abnormal.
 If you have an abnormal mammogram, you will need to have more testing done.

 2-D mammograms are safe, accurate and provide reliable results.

 3-D mammograms can decrease breast tissue overlap.
 During the exam, the camera moves in an arc over your breast taking multiple 3-D images.

 You will have some radiation exposure from the X-ray during the exam.
 However, the level of radiation exposure is safely below the

 3-D mammography is approved by the Food and Drug Administration (FDA).

 It is important to understand your health care benefits before your exam.
-Most insurance providers do not cover the cost of 3-D mammography.
+Some insurance providers do not cover the cost of 3-D mammography.

 Please call your insurance provider to find out exactly what is and isn't covered under your plan, and how much you have to pay yourself.

 Allina Health's Patient Education Department, Three-dimensional (3-D) Mammography